Skip to content Skip to footer navigation

 How we choose what we test

-We always try to review the most up-to-date electric blankets on the market, but because many new models won't appear on store shelves until late April or May – when our testing period needs to be well underway – this isn't always possible.
+We always try to review the most up-to-date electric blankets and heated throw blankets on the market, but because many new models won't appear on store shelves until late April or May – when our testing period needs to be well underway – this isn't always possible.
 We do, however, ask manufacturers to tell us whether the blankets we are testing will still be on sale throughout winter.

 Another challenge is the huge variation in electric blanket sizes (single, king single, double, queen, king, and so on).
 It's far too costly and time-consuming to test every size or variation, so we test our blankets on the most common bed type (a queen bed).
 However, we're confident that results can be applied to all sized blankets within a particular range.